Employment of children laws in WA - shop, restaurant, fast food or takeaway food business

 Are there laws regulating the employment of children on licensed premises?

 Yes.
-Please visit the Department of Racing, Gaming and Liquor website www.rgl.wa.gov.au for information on employing children on licenced premises.
+Please visit the Department of Local Government, Sport and Cultural Industries website www.rgl.wa.gov.au for information on employing children on licenced premises.

 How do I ensure my business complies with children in employment laws?